 In short, your website has to be designed in a dynamic way so that anyone visiting it will have a responsive experience regardless of the type of device they’re using.
 Basically, its look and feel have to adjust and adapt to the various screen sizes it can be viewed on.
 Whether a laptop, smartphone, tablet, or otherwise.

 Google rewards strong and strategic content, structures, and hyperlinking.
 All in all, they favour the places that provide a quality experience.

-Often, a prerequisite for enjoyable surfing is the ability to immerse ourselves within our surroundings without giving a second thought to the how, what, why, where, or when.
+Often, a prerequisite for enjoyable surfing is the ability to immerse into our surroundings without giving a second thought to the who, what, why, where, or when.
 Quite simply, we value that which forces us to be present.
 Then, we can take in what’s in front of us without giving a second thought to how that’s even possible.

 Making sure your site displays in a suitable way across every device falls right in line with that thinking.
 You want your visitors to marvel at what you created, rather than be fixated on why it’s not displaying as was intended.

 We’ve all landed on a site that didn’t quite hit the mark.
 The text was too small, scrolling was inefficient, media wasn’t well placed, and so on.
 What happened next?
 We left.

 Most themes now have this as a built-in feature, since being mobile-friendly is the known standard.
 However, it’s still on us to make sure the automation is functioning as we need it to.
 Much like with any other technology, it should be there to enhance efficiency, not replace responsibility.